 Q – ARE THERE ANY ADDITIONAL COSTS?

 costs are outside of our control and subject to change without notice.
-Any additional costs for merchandise you may wish to buy i.e. DVD of your day’s rafting / t-shirts etc plus drinks when back at The Victoria Falls Waterfront is excluded.
+These fees are payable if you are starting at rapid #1.
+If you are doing a half day PM trip or high water trip starting at rapid #10, these fees do not apply.
+Any additional costs for merchandise you may wish to buy i.e. t-shirts, caps etc., plus drinks/food when back at The Victoria Falls Waterfront is excluded.

 Q – WHAT IS THE MINIMUM AND MAXIMUM NUMBER OF CLIENTS?

 A – 4 Clients minimum, large groups on request